madsen372/madsen372/README.md

 👋 Hi, I’m Mads Nielsen.
-Im a computer scientist, who is passionate about programming.
+Im a computer scientist who is passionate about programming.
 My goal is to be the best programmer I can be, I am always learning, and improving my skills.

 You can reach me here!